 Most students are smart enough to avoid her stairwell whenever they can, even if it costs them precious minutes of class time.
 Even during the day, with the afternoon sun at its zenith, there is a chill in the hall just outside.
 A draft blows out constantly from beneath the sill, like a lonely exhale, though it should not.
 Students have learned to keep their footsteps light and their conversation hushed when they pass by her door, wisely waiting until their gossip is firmly out of earshot before resuming.

 But every so often, someone is running late, and rather than waste any more time running through the labyrinthine halls, they would risk disturbing her.

 It is always as cold as wintertime inside, regardless of the season, and it echoes as though it were many times larger.
 Those few who have passed through without incident have never described it the same way twice.

 A church.
 A graveyard.
 A library.
 A crypt.
 A museum.
 A bedroom.

 The faint footsteps of someone following close behind, almost near enough to touch.
-The brush of cold arms against elbows, as though someone were walking up the stairs at the same time one was walking down.
-A melancholy sigh, and the lonely smell of someone standing just beside.
+The brush of cold arms against elbows, as though someone were walking up the stairs at the same time one were walking down.
+A melancholy sigh, and the lonely lavender smell of someone standing just beside.
 The cool breath of a long exhale against the back of exposed necks.
-And sometimes, late at night, when the deliberate, crawling shadows are thickest, it is the sharp scratch of a shoe against concrete, the rustle of a dress, and finally, the weight of a cold hand on a shoulder.
+And sometimes, late at night — when the deliberate, crawling shadows are thickest — it is the sharp scratch of a shoe against concrete, the rustle of a dress, and finally, the weight of a cold hand on a shoulder.